 Once you’ve selected the screen or application that best suits your needs, simply click “Go Live” and your friends can now view your live stream.

-Many people don’t know this, but you can actually live stream to Discord using Streamlabs OBS.
+Many people don’t know this, but you can actually live stream to Discord using Streamlabs Desktop.
 Doing this gives you the ability to add your webcam, include custom overlays, add alerts, and much more.

-Step 1: Open Streamlabs OBS
+Step 1: Open Streamlabs Desktop

 Step 2: Go to the settings.